(Part 5 of 5. Part 1; Part 2; Part 3; Part 4)

 As the land around the (soon-to-be) village of Appomattox Court House was developed, the farmers took their crop west twenty miles to Lynchburg for transportation to Jamestown in ferries down the James River, from where it could be shipped to remote lands for more profit.

-As this tobacco trade flourished, other factors became important.
-Farmers and traders needed to conduct legal business, or vote in the elections, or get licenses, and often they would travel on indifferent roads and for very long distances, taking time away from their work and their potential earnings.
+Farmers and traders needed to conduct legal business, or vote in the elections, or acquire licenses, and often they would travel on indifferent roads and for very long distances, taking time away from their work and their potential earnings.

 Meet the Pattesons, builders of the oldest structure at Appomattox Court House:

-By 1819, they had built the Clover Hill Tavern on a ridge near the Appomattox River along the stage route.
+By 1819, they had built the Clover Hill Tavern on a deserted ridge near the Appomattox River along the stage route.
 It was their headquarters, hosted weary travelers, gave them a good fire on cold evenings, and roasted meat and game for dinner.

 Behind the tavern was a two-storey kitchen.
 Next to it was a small, single-frame building which housed the slaves who worked at the tavern.
 The dining room was attached to the main tavern (doesn’t exist today; marked a ghostly 12 on the map).